What is gastritis?

 How is gastritis diagnosed?

-Your caregiver will ask about your signs and symptoms and examine you.
+Your healthcare provider will ask about your signs and symptoms and examine you.
 You may need any of the following:

 - Blood tests: You may need blood taken to test for an infection.
 The blood may be taken from your hand, arm, or an IV.

-- Breath test: Caregivers test your breath to see what is causing your gastritis.
-Ask your caregiver for more information about this test.
+- Breath test: Healthcare providers test your breath to see what is causing your gastritis.
+Ask your healthcare provider for more information about this test.

 - Bowel movement test: A sample of your bowel movement is sent to a lab to find out if bacteria are causing your gastritis.